gorgusdev/neutral-state-router/README.md

 - **unrouted** If set to true, this state can't be reached by an URL or by programmatic navigation.
 The state will only be usable as a parent state to add data values.

+- **reloadable** If set to true the router can do a full page reload when activating this state.
+The reload will only occur if the `requestReload` method has been called before and the state is not unrouted and has an URL.

 - **errorPath** A path to a state to activate when a sub state of this state can't be located.
 This will only happen as the result of an URL change.